UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/distribution.rst

       - copy the 'implemented_formats' from epygram/config.py into userconfig.py and remove FA and LFA from the list

   - If you don't want to support the LFI format, you can suppress it along with the FA and LFA formats.
-    Otherwise, you need to compile a shared library (.so) containing the LFI fortran subroutines
+    Otherwise, you need to compile a shared library containing the LFI fortran subroutines.
+A way of doing this is through the compilation of the Meso-NH model.
+Then the libs4py.so file must be put in the EPyGrAM/site/arpifs4py directory.

 Dependancies
 ------------